ONSdigital/sml-supporting-info/method-info/thousand-pound-correction/thousand_pound_correction.md

 Output attributes:
 * unique_identifier - Unique identifier e.g. a question code/ruref/period/id/combination of all of these
 * principal_final_value – Output value that may or may not be adjusted
-* target_variables - adjusted identifier/value pairs (returned as TargetVariable objects)
+* target_variables - adjusted identifier/value pairs which may or may not be adjusted (returned as TargetVariable objects)
 * tpc_ratio – Ratio of the principal variable against good/predictive/aux response
 * tpc_marker - 'C' for correction applied, 'N' for no correction applied, 'S' for method stop / error An example output CSV file has been provided in the example_data folder.